The Last Spritz

 The tobacco accord is excellent: genuine and multifaceted rather than a simple sweet-tobacco shorthand.
 It reads rich and masculine without the overwhelming sweetness of some tobaccos.
 Cold weather brings out the cedar especially, and the result is woody, warm, and deeply satisfying.

 At this price point you're paying for craftsmanship rather than marketing, and it shows.
 The longevity is outstanding — 10 to 12 hours — and the projection is confident but never overbearing.
 Herod is the kind of fragrance that builds a loyal following quietly.
+See the full breakdown.

 Versace Eros EDP